accel-brain/accel-brain-code/Accel-Brain-Base/README.md

 Auto-Encoders, such as the Encoder/Decoder, the Convolutional Auto-Encoder, and the DBM have in common that these models are Stacked Auto-Encoders or the reconstruction models.
 On the other hand, the Auto-Encoders and the Encoder/Decoders are not statistical mechanical energy-based models unlike with RBM or DBM.

 However, Auto-Encoders have traditionally been used to represent energy-based models.
-According to the statistical mechanical theory for energy-based models, Auto-Encoders constructed by neural networks can be associated with an energy landscape, akin to negative log-probability in a probabilistic model, which measures how well the Auto-Encoder can represent regions in the input space.
+According to the statistical mechanical theory for **energy-based models**, Auto-Encoders constructed by neural networks can be associated with an energy landscape, akin to negative log-probability in a probabilistic model, which measures how well the Auto-Encoder can represent regions in the input space.
 The energy landscape has been commonly inferred heuristically, by using a training criterion that relates the Auto-Encoder to a probabilistic model such as a RBM.
 The energy function is identical to the free energy of the corresponding RBM, showing that Auto-Encoders and RBMs may be viewed as two different ways to derive training criteria for forming the same type of analytically defined energy landscape.

 The view of the Auto-Encoder as a dynamical system allows us to understand how an energy function may be derived for the Auto-Encoder.
 This makes it possible to assign energies to Auto-Encoders with many different types of activation functions and outputs, and consider minimanization of reconstruction errors as energy minimanization(Kamyshanska, H., & Memisevic, R., 2014).

 When trained with some regularization terms, the Auto-Encoders have the ability to learn an energy manifold without supervision or negative examples(Zhao, J., et al., 2016).
 This means that even when an energy-based Auto-Encoding model is trained to reconstruct a real sample, the model contributes to discovering the data manifold by itself.

-This library provides energy-based Auto-Encoders such as Contractive Convolutional Auto-Encoder(Rifai, S., et al., 2011), Repelling Convolutional Auto-Encoder(Zhao, J., et al., 2016), Denoising Auto-Encoders(Bengio, Y., et al., 2013), and Ladder Networks(Valpola, H., 2015).
-But it is more usefull to redescribe the Auto-Encoders in the framework of Generative Adversarial Networks(GANs)(Goodfellow, I., et al., 2014) to make those models function as not only energy-based models but also Generative models.
-For instance, theory of an Adversarial Auto-Encoders(AAEs)(Makhzani, A., et al., 2015) and energy-based GANs(EBGANs)(Zhao, J., et al., 2016) enables us to turn Auto-Encoders into a Generative models which referes energy functions.
+This library provides energy-based Auto-Encoders such as **Contractive Convolutional Auto-Encoder**(Rifai, S., et al., 2011), **Repelling Convolutional Auto-Encoder**(Zhao, J., et al., 2016), **Denoising Auto-Encoders**(Bengio, Y., et al., 2013), and **Ladder Networks**(Valpola, H., 2015).
+But it is more usefull to redescribe the Auto-Encoders in the framework of **Generative Adversarial Networks(GANs)**(Goodfellow, I., et al., 2014) to make those models function as not only energy-based models but also Generative models.
+For instance, theory of an **Adversarial Auto-Encoders(AAEs)**(Makhzani, A., et al., 2015) and **energy-based GANs(EBGANs)**(Zhao, J., et al., 2016) enables us to turn Auto-Encoders into a Generative models which referes energy functions.

 ### Problem Solution: Generative Adversarial Networks(GANs).